PanthonImem/CS1951a-BlogPost/docs/README.md

  <img src="https://raw.githubusercontent.com/PanthonImem/CS1951a-BlogPost/master/Photos/wordcloud_bad_names.png" >
 </p>

-We can see the the most important words are names, which is understandable since names are the ultimate distinguisher.

-Among these 3815 are common words, i.e., words you would see in an English dictionary.
-Thus we would want to clean out any word not in common english word.
-Here is the result:
+We can see the the most important words are names, which makes sense because important words should distinguish between articles.
+But not very interesting because we already know that these words are important.
+To counteract this phenomenon, we only consider common English words, i.e., words you would see in an English dictionary.
+This leaves us with 3815 unique words, the word cloud of whose is shown below.

 <p align="center">
  <img src="https://raw.githubusercontent.com/PanthonImem/CS1951a-BlogPost/master/Photos/wordcloud_bad_words.png" >